klauspost/crc32/README.md

 For other tables and "CLMUL"  capable machines the performance is the same as the standard library.

-Here are som detailed becnhmarks, comparing to go 1.5 standard library with and without assembler enabled.
+Here are some detailed benchmarks, comparing to go 1.5 standard library with and without assembler enabled.

 ```
 Std:   Standard Go 1.5 library